tclahr/uac-docs/docs/index.md

 # Welcome to the Unix-like Artifacts Collector documentation

-UAC is a Live Response collection tool for Incident Response that makes use of built-in tools to automate the collection of Unix-like systems artifacts.
+UAC is a Live Response collection tool for Incident Response that makes use of native binaries to automate the collection of Unix-like systems artifacts.
 It was created to facilitate and speed up data collection, and depend less on remote support during incident response engagements.

-UAC reads YAML files on the fly and, based on their contents, collects relevant artifacts using 5 different collectors: command, find, hash, stat and file.
+UAC reads artifacts files on the fly and, based on their contents, collects relevant artifacts.
 This makes UAC very customizable and extensible.

 The source code is available from the [project page](https://github.com/tclahr/uac).

 ## Main features

-- Fast and continuously tested.
 - Runs everywhere with no dependencies (no installation required).
 - Customizable and extensible collections and artifacts.
 - Respects the order of volatility during artifacts collection.
 - Collects information from processes running without a binary on disk.
 - Extracts information from files and directories to create a bodyfile (including enhanced file attributes for ext4).
 - Hashes running processes and executable files.
+- Collects user and system configuration files and logs.
+- Collects artifacts from applications.
 - Acquires volatile memory from Linux systems using Microsoft's [avml](https://github.com/microsoft/avml) tool.

 ## Supported operating systems

 UAC runs on any Unix-like system (regardless the processor architecture).
-All UAC needs is shell.
+All UAC needs is shell :)

 - AIX
 - Android